aryaa-deshpande/Temporal-Airbnb-Seasonality-and-Modeling-/README.md

 	•	Santa Cruz: 2025-03-28, 2025-12-31
 	•	Washington DC: 2025-03-13, 2025-12-18

-The notebook expects this folder structure, and reconstructs the panel dataset automatically.
+The notebook expects this folder structure and reconstructs the panel dataset automatically.

 ---

 ## What the Notebook Does

 	1. Builds a cleaned night-level panel dataset
                 •	Merges listings + calendar
                 •	Cleans price, parses date, constructs is_booked
                 •	Adds time-based features such as month, day-of-week, week-of-year, etc.
 	2. Creates seasonality plots for each city/snapshot
                 •	Average price by month
                 •	Booking probability by month
                 •	Weekend vs weekday comparisons
                 •	Price by month × room type
                 •	All plots are saved to images/seasonality/
 	3. Performs temporal modeling
                 •	Train: early months
                 •	Validation: middle months
                 •	Test: unseen later months
                 •	XGBoost (regression & classification)
                 •	Neural networks with TensorBoard logging
 	4. Compares model behavior
                 •	Feature importances
                 •	Learning curves (from TensorBoard)
                 •	Evaluation on unseen months
                 •	Business insights and interpretation

 All final discussion and analysis appear at the end of the notebook.

 ---

-## Notes
+## Notes:

-	•	Raw InsideAirbnb data is not included due to file size; follow the structure above to place your copies locally.
+	•	Raw InsideAirbnb data is not included; follow the structure above to place your copies locally.
-	•	The project is fully reproducible once the raw data is added.
+	•	The project is fully reproducible once the raw data is added and a Python 3.10 environment is set up.